Nonspherical oscillations of an encapsulated magnetic microbubble

-Figure~\ref{fig:4}c is obtained by calculating the maximum eigenvalue of fundamental matrix $X(T)$ by varying pressure amplitude until eigenvalue becomes greater than $1$.
+Figure~\ref{fig:6}c is obtained by calculating the maximum eigenvalue of the fundamental matrix $X(T)$ by varying the pressure amplitude until the eigenvalue becomes greater than one.
 The $\text{max}(\lambda_i)$ plot of figure~\ref{fig:4}c indicates that the maximum eigenvalue remains unaffected by increasing current in the system of equations, which explains the invariance of the stability diagram with respect to variations in current.
-Furthermore, figure~\ref{fig:5} demonstrates that increasing the bubble radius while keeping other parameters constant lowers the natural frequency, shifting the stability diagram to the left.
-Also, from figure~\ref{fig:6}a increasing $c_1$ increases the natural frequency which is consistent with minima in critical pressure curves shown in figure~\ref{fig:6}b occurring at higher frequency.
-The slight shift of critical pressure curve down in the same plot can be explained by inspecting first equation of \eqref{e:58} where $\mathcal{S}_1$ contains $c_1$ and $\ddot{R}$ contains $-\epsilon_p$.
-So, lower pressure amplitude $\epsilon_p$ is enough to cause exponential blow up at higher $c_1$.
+Furthermore, frequency is non-dimensionalised as $\omega'=\sqrt{\rho_f R_0^3/2c_1}$ and ambient pressure as $P=p_0R_0/c_1$.
+As shown in figure~\ref{fig:7}a, this scaling causes the frequency curves to collapse onto a single curve when the undeformed radius $R_0$ is varied.
+On the other hand, the frequency curves do not collapse when $c_1$ is varied, as seen in figure~\ref{fig:8}a.
+This is due to the presence of $c_2$ term in the Mooney-Rivlin model, which introduces an additional non-dimensional parameter $\alpha={c_2}/{c_1}$ that affects the scaling.
+As $c_1$ increases while $c_2$ remains fixed, $\alpha$ decreases, reducing its influence and causing the frequency curves to converge.
+The pressure–frequency stability curves do not collapse when either $R_0$ or $c_1$ is varied.
+This is because the instability with increasing pressure arises from the presence of the $\ddot{R}$ term in equation~\eqref{e:2_64}.
+Substituting $\ddot{R}$ from equation~\eqref{e:2_62} and simplifying leads to a form resembling Mathieu’s equation, $\ddot{q}+(\delta+\eta \cos{\omega_d t})q=0$, with some extra terms.
+The stability of this modified equation is highly sensitive to parameters $\delta$ and $\eta$, which depend on $R_0$, $c_1$ and $\omega_d$.
+So, stability curves do not collapse to a single curve as the undeformed radius or surface shear modulus is varied.